 Each trainee should have a named TPD who you can contact for support and advice.

 Your Educational Supervisor should also be available for advice, support and guidance.
-Your ESR should still be happening so make contact now to arrange a date to meet remotely- phone, Zoom, FaceTime, Skype, Whereby all can work well.
+Your ESR will still be happening so make contact now to arrange a date to meet remotely- phone, Zoom, FaceTime, Skype, Whereby all can work well.

 WhatsApp is a great way to maintain contact with your colleagues either in small groups or as a whole scheme.
 Check out what your scheme is doing, and if there is no group why not enlist the support of GPST admin to help set one up.